RyanNgCT/CS2106-prep/Week 2/Lecture 2 - Process Abstraction.md

 - not versatile as can only duplicate process fully and **not partially**

 - can use `clone()` as an alternative to `fork()`
+## L. Protection Mechanisms*
+- OS helps to block processes from other processes (i.e. cannot read / write into storage or memory by the other process)
+	- isolates processes from each other
+	- results in segmentation fault in case of violation

+- programmer does not need to worry about access violations etc.

+- OS synthesizes a protection boundary which
+	- protects process running on top of the hardware virtualization layer
+	- prevent incorrect behaviour